 Happy teachers take time to rejuvenate.
 It’s that simple.
 When we burn our candle at both ends, we cannot keep our flame going forever.
 We need time to refuel, rest, and rejuvenate our bodies, minds, and spirits.

 Prefer the video version?
 Here you go, friend!

-Holiday breaks may not always be the most restful, but hopefully you take the opportunity to rest and rejuvenate your spirit.
+As teachers, we usually push… and push… and push some more always pointing to the next school holiday for when we’ll get a break.
+Holiday breaks may not always be the most restful, but hopefully you do take the opportunity to rest and rejuvenate your spirit.

 But how do you keep your tank full – even in the midst of going a million miles an hour during the busy-ness of the week?

-How do you keep your energy up so that you can be the teacher you want to be?
+How do you keep your energy up so that you can be the teacher (and person) you want to be?

 - We need to check in with our gas gauge throughout the day and week.
 Reflect on your energy level and envision where the needle on your gas gauge is.
 Developing awareness about your energy level is the first step in adequately managing your energy.

 - We need to check the road signs (our schedules and to-do lists) to find times when we’ll get to refuel.
 Where in your schedule do you have margin to build in an activity that rejuvenates you?
 If the answer is none then you need to go back to your map and rearrange your road trip (see some of my previous posts on perfectionism, work-life balance, and exhaustion)